anikkat/Portfolio/README.md

-Current incarnation is V01 — developed and designed in May, 2025.
+Current incarnation is V01 — developed and designed 05-2025.